badursun/Stacked-bsAlert/README.md

-# Stacked bsAlert
+# Stacked bsAlert jQuery Plugin

 Stacked bsAlert is a jQuery plugin designed to stack multiple Bootstrap alerts into a neat, visually appealing format.
 This plugin allows you to configure various options such as the number of visible alerts, z-index start point, and custom classes for alerts.
+Compatible Bootstrap 4 and 5.

 ![sample](https://github.com/badursun/Stacked-bsAlert/assets/5244451/77c76d4f-efae-44ee-ac5a-183ae7ee50ae)